 35 Budget-Friendly Wedding Finger Foods

 Looking for the best wedding finger foods on a budget?
 These recipes and ideas include simple yet delicious ingredients prepared in creative ways.
-While most of the budget-friendly wedding finger foods listed below are vegetarian, there are plenty of options for meat lovers too.
-But first, let’s answer some FAQs about wedding finger foods.
+While most of the budget-friendly options listed below are vegetarian, there are plenty of options for meat lovers too.
+But first, let’s answer some FAQs about wedding food in general.

 How much should wedding guests eat?